pastellblau/pr0script/readme.md

 - `uni_rankings`, where all uploaded statistics will be stored
 - `permissions`, where you can manage what each user is supposed to upload

-### Adding app_user field to users collection

-Next, please navigate to the `users` collection (a standard collection already created by PocketBase) and click he "Edit collection" button (gearbox at the top of the screen).
-In the edit menu, create a new field called `app_user`  of type `bool`.

 ### Installing data hooks

 To enable actual data to be uploaded to your PocketBase instance, you will need to add `hooks` for the following routes: